 You can probably guess that parking on Santorini can be a challenge at times.
 This applies especially to the most visited areas – Oia, Fira, Imerovigli.
 Moreover, all villages are located mostly on a slope and are mainly for pedestrians.

 Free parking is available on the outskirts of Oia, Fira and Imerovigli.
 These are mostly unpaved areas where you should watch out for potholes.
 The car parks are relatively large, but they are soon full.
 Arrive early or wait for another car to leave.
-There is usually no point in moving elsewhere as parking is generally very limited.
+Most of the time there is no point in moving elsewhere as parking is generally very limited.

 In addition to free parking, there are also paid parking lots.